nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2024.md

 I am glad to report that my admiration for the author is intact.
 Shoutout to Ennio Fantastichini for his exceptional audiobook reading (Ad Alta Voce, Radio Tre.)

 [^1]: *Lolita* was first published in France (1955), as the text was initially not accepted by any publisher in the States.

+### Family Lexigon, by Natalia Ginzburg

+*(Lessico Famigliare, Einaudi)*

+★★★★☆

+The key to this novel is outlined already in its title.
+It is familiar because it tells the story of a Jewish and antifascist family, the Levi family, in Turin between the 1930s and 1950s.
+And Lexicon because the paths of memory pass through the recollection of phrases, idioms, and slang expressions that only existed within the family.
+The Levi's were not just an ordinary family.
+During those years, characters who were already or would become influential for the time passed by their house: politicians, industrialists, and intellectuals are all told from the point of view of a kid (later a girl, then a woman) who observes them from an unusual and unprejudiced angle.
+The years of Jewish persecution, confinement, and the postwar period are recounted without drama; the Great Story is lived daily and flows around them; they're impacted in significant ways, yet the focus stays on the family, its members and the many characters that revolve around it.
+The outstanding characters are the mother and the father; Natalia, the author, stays on the fringe, rarely seen or mentioned, if not by the last part of the book.